dcdustin/Carbon.Documentation/docs/owners/oxide-porting.md

 # Oxide Porting
 ![Oxide Porting](/misc/oxide-to-carbon.webp)

-An in-depth understanding of the necessary changes that are done when you're willing to transfer your Oxide server to Carbon.
+An in-depth understanding of the necessary changes that are done when you're transferring your Oxide server over to Carbon.

 <table tabindex="0">
   <thead>